robertrittmuller/glorified_scribe/README.md

 To use this tool, you'll need to have Python installed on your system.
 The script also uses several Python libraries, so make sure to install all dependencies using the following:

-To install a package, you can use pip:
+To install the required packages, you can use pip:
 ```bash
 pip install -r requirements.txt --upgrade
 ```